Marwahaoudi/project-in-Transformers-BERT-ELMo-GPT/README.md

    - Confusion Matrix

 #### Libraries Used
 - **TensorFlow** — for model building and training
 - **TensorFlow Hub (ELMo)** — for pre-trained word embeddings
 - **scikit-learn** — for data preprocessing, model evaluation, and metrics
 - **numpy** — for numerical operations
+---
+## Acknowledgments

+- Our module instructor, Abdelhak Mahmoudi, for his guidance and support throughout the project.